 - (11a) [...]
 In order to [...] foster convergence in the assessment of applications for international protection and the [...] type of protection granted, the Agency should together with Member States [...] develop a common analysis [...] and guidance notes on the situation in specific countries of origin.
 The common analysis should consist of an assessment of the situation in relevant countries of origin based on the country of origin information.
 The guidance notes should be based on an interpretation of that common analysis developed by the Agency and Member States.
 When developing the common analysis and guidance notes the Agency should take note of the most recent UNHCR Eligibility Guidelines for Assessing the International Protection Needs of Asylum Seekers from specific countries of origin and it should be able to take into account other relevant sources.
-Without prejudice to Member States' competence for deciding on individual applications for international protection, Member States should take into account the relevant common analysis and guidance notes when assessing applications for international protection from applicants who originate from third countries for which a common analysis and guidance notes when developed in accordance with this Regulation. - [(12) [...]
-The Commission should regularly review the designation of third countries as safe countries of origin or safe third countries at Union level.
-Having regard to the Agency's expertise, tThe Agency should assist the Commission and should be able to assist the Member States in reviewing [...] the situation in the third country concerned. by providing information and analysis on third countries regarding the safe country of origin and safe third country concepts ('safe country concepts').
-The Agency should also, at the request of the Commission, provide it with information on specific third countries which could be [...] designated as safe countries of origin or safe third countries at Union level.]
-When providing such information and analysis the Agency should report to the European Parliament and the Council in accordance with this Regulation.
+Without prejudice to Member States' competence for deciding on individual applications for international protection, Member States should take into account the relevant common analysis and guidance notes when assessing applications for international protection from applicants who originate from third countries for which a common analysis and guidance notes have been developed in accordance with this Regulation. - (12) [...]
+The Agency should assist the Commission and should be able to assist the Member country of origin and safe third country concepts ('safe country concepts'). [...]
+When providing such information and analysis the Agency should report to the European